 State and federal health officials don’t generally release specific information about the onset of illness and location of exposure, but if, as the FDA continues to state, most illnesses in this outbreak are from romaine served at restaurants, at least some of the illnesses with onset on April 21 (eight days after the Yuma announcement) resulted from restaurant meals.

-“Consumers have not been told which restaurants may have been affected by this outbreak, but they should be able to trust that restaurants will get that information and act accordingly,” said Ryan Osterholm, an E.coli lawyer.
-Osterholm, who has successfully sued restaurants in other E.coli outbreaks, is part of the Bad Bug Law Team at Pritzker Hageman, which is representing clients in this outbreak.
-To contact Osterholm and the other lead attorneys for Pritzker Hageman’s Bad Bug Law Team Fred Pritzker, Eric Hageman and Brendan Flaherty use this online form.
+“Consumers have not been told which restaurants may have been affected by this outbreak, but they should be able to trust that restaurants will get that information and act accordingly,” said Fred Pritzker, an E.coli lawyer.
+Pritzker, who has successfully sued restaurants in other E.coli outbreaks, is the lead lawyer with the Bad Bug Law Team at Pritzker Hageman, which is representing clients in this outbreak.
+To contact Fred and the other attorneys with Pritzker Hageman’s Bad Bug Law Team, Fred Pritzker, Eric Hageman, and David Coyle, use the form below.